lagdotcom/zig-roguelike/README.md

 ## ECS

 I'm using a [zig port of EnTT](https://github.com/prime31/zig-ecs) which doesn't compile under `0.12.0` but does work with `0.12.0-dev.2330+9e684e8d1`.
 There is a single-line patch that would fix this issue in `src/signals/delegate.zig`.

+## WASM

+If you want to run the WASM version:

+- `zig build -Dtarget=wasm32-freestanding --prefix docs --release=small`
+- `cd docs`
+- `python -m http.server` or similar to start a local webserver